 So starting from extraction to elution, it remains under the threat of RNase.
 With extraction, RNA protection is important too.
 Various techniques and chemicals are used to protect RNA intactness and integrity but still, it may get deteriorate and eventually fail our downstream assay.

 RIN score shows whether the RNA is useful for further process or not.
-Henceforth, it, tentatively, saves our experiment, cost, time and manpower.
+Henceforth, it, tentatively, save our experiment, cost, time and manpower.

 What is the acceptable RIN score?